Craitbla/s21_SQL/README.md

 ## Chapter III
 ## Rules of the day

-- Please make sure you have your own database and access to it on your PostgreSQL cluster.
+- Please make sure you have an own database and access for it on your PostgreSQL cluster.
 - Please download a [script](materials/model.sql) with Database Model here and apply the script to your database (you can use command line with psql or just run it through any IDE, for example DataGrip from JetBrains or pgAdmin from PostgreSQL community).
-- All tasks contain a list of Allowed and Denied sections with listed database options, database types, SQL constructions etc. Please have a look at the section before you start.
+- All tasks contain a list of Allowed and Denied sections with listed database options, database types, SQL constructions etc. Please have a look at that section before you start.
 - Please take a look at the Logical View of our Database Model.

 ![schema](misc/images/schema.png)